OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Sunset lift of Starship SN10 as Starship SN9 awaits flight <a href="https://t.co/EOW6H8AX1B">pic.twitter.com/EOW6H8AX1B</a></p>&mdash; John Kraus 📷🚀 (@johnkrausphotos) <a href="https://twitter.com/johnkrausphotos/status/1355309250462019593?ref_src=twsrc%5Etfw">January 30, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It’s also become clear to observers, that since SpaceX has learned so much from SN8, they’ve scrapped the partially built SN12-14 models and have begun focussing their efforts on SN15, which will be a significant upgrade:
+It’s also become clear to observers, that since SpaceX has learned so much from SN8, they’ve scrapped the partially built SN12-14 models and have begun focusing their efforts on SN15, which will be a significant upgrade:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The current status of SpaceX&#39;s Starship &amp; Superheavy prototypes.
 30th January 2021 <a href="https://t.co/C60oOcFlg6">pic.twitter.com/C60oOcFlg6</a></p>&mdash; Brendan (@brendan2908) <a href="https://twitter.com/brendan2908/status/1355246058905825282?ref_src=twsrc%5Etfw">January 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 They are pushing “[disposable infrastructure](https://martinfowler.com/bliki/ImmutableServer.html)” to the limit.

-Like SpaceX, the most successful IT organisations have learned to [treat their hardware like cattle, instead of pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
-The servers are given numbers instead of names and when they are poorly, they are shot in the head.
+Like SpaceX, the most successful IT organizations have learned to [treat their hardware like cattle, instead of pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+The servers are given numbers instead of names and when they are sick, they are shot in the head.

 This is possible because the servers, and all their config, are defined in source code.
 Fresh, healthy servers can be spun up a quickly and cheaply.
-Issues can be resolved fast by swapping poorly servers out.
+Issues can be resolved fast by swapping sick servers out.
 Investigation and learning can happen later, in a calm manner, without some stakeholder standing over the engineers’ shoulders complaining about downtime, lost revenue, or PR.

-These changes allow us to move away from MTBF metrics in favour of MTTR (Mean Time To Restore) metrics and promote a sane relationship with risk.
+These changes allow us to move away from MTBF metrics in favor of MTTR (Mean Time To Restore) metrics and promote a sane relationship with risk.
 Failures will happen.
 The mature response is to invest more energy into your ability to respond quickly, than into painful bureaucracy and red tape, in the vain hope of stopping the inevitable.

-At SpaceX they’ve invested in the ability to rapidly throw together a prototype, test it out, and iterate.
+At SpaceX, they’ve invested in the ability to rapidly throw together a prototype, test it, and iterate.
 In IT, we’ve moved from large, fragile servers, to the source code that defines them, and the ability to redeploy them at a moment’s notice.

 The SLS?
 They have a starting inventory of 15 antique RS-25 shuttle engines, and they plan to discard 4 engines per flight.
 So far, they haven’t started manufacturing any replacements, so each engine in their current inventory has a lot riding on it.
-If any of those engines were to become poorly, I expect NASA would face an expensive bill from the rocket vet.
+If any of those engines were to become sick, I expect NASA would face an expensive bill from the rocket vet.
-Frankly, my money is on NASA cancelling the SLS before they need to build more RS-25s.
+Frankly, my money is on NASA canceling the SLS before they need to build more RS-25s.

 **Psychological Safety**

 This switch from an MTTR to an MTBF mindset is only possible when employees know they will be supported if stuff goes bang.
-Blame, scapegoating and job losses are not compatible with innovation.
+Blame, scapegoating, and job losses are not compatible with innovation.
 When folks cling to the safety of old deployment patterns, damaging bureaucracy and politics, it’s hard for them to accept failure as an option.

 There is no doubt that cultural change is the hardest part of any transformation.
-However, when senior leadership acknowledge the risk and signals that they will support their teams if things fail, the engineers are significantly more likely to take risks, experiment and learn.
+However, when senior leadership acknowledge the risk and signals that they will support their teams if things fail, the engineers are significantly more likely to take risks, experiment. and learn.

 Elon Musk is a perfect example.
 In the hours before the launch, he publicly acknowledged the risk, and reassured his employees that they should focus on reaching for the stars, rather than covering their backs: